jisunbella/jisunbella/README.md

 ### Hello, This is Jisun 🙋‍♀️
 <a href="https://www.linkedin.com/in/jisunbella/"><img src="https://img.shields.io/badge/LinkedIn-0A66C2?style=flat-square&logo=linkedin&logoColor=white"/></a> <a href="mailto:easysun93@gmail.com"><img src="https://img.shields.io/badge/Gmail-EA4335?style=flat-square&logo=gmail&logoColor=white"/></a>

-> A Frontend Web Developer with 3 years experience
+> A Frontend Web Developer with more than 3 years experience
-> Mainly using JavaScript, React.js, Vue.js and C# ✨
+> Mainly using Next.js and React.js ✨
-> Wanna be a React Developer ➿ studying React.js
 > Based in South Korea 🇰🇷

 <br/>